 - Addison’s disease,

-We here at IndulgeYourPet advise anyone that is considering purchasing a Bearded Collie puppy or better yet adopting a Bearded Collie rescue dog, first take a moment and see just what it might cost to purchase a pet insurance policy on their new loved one so that if their dog does develop on of these conditions or is just injured at some point in his or her life, you won’t be on the “hook” for 100% of his or her medical bills.
+That’s why we here at IndulgeYourPet advise anyone who is considering purchasing a Bearded Collie puppy or, better yet, adopting a Bearded Collie rescue dog, first take a moment and see just what it might cost to buy a pet insurance policy on their new loved one so that if their dog does develop on of these conditions or is just injured at some point in their life, you won’t be on the “hook” for 100% of their medical bills.

-For more information about what it might cost to purchase a pet insurance policy, we would encourage you to take a look at our article Best Pet Insurance Companies.
+For more information about what it might cost to purchase a pet insurance policy, we encourage you to look at our article Best Pet Insurance Companies.